alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-07-26-odds-and-models.markdown

 Disclaimer: I know that I am making an error here, because I am including in the source data set the same match that I am trying to predict, which leads to a circular relationship.
 In a production-ready analysis, at least this match should have been excluded from the source.

 The last 3 columns expand for further analysis the actual match result.
 These results look nice, but let's compare them to the Bet Brain HDA average index for these odds.
-Unfortunately, there is quite a bit of a difference.
-A good place to start betting is to have a look at those odds which, in our model, are higher than the bookmakers odds.
-Bookmaker odds might be skewed down by their risk management so we might find and edge there.
+There is quite a bit of a difference.
+A good place to start betting is to have a look at those odds which, in our model, are lower than the bookmaker's.
+Despite the margin embedded in them, the bookmaker's odds might still be skewed up by their risk management systems, so there is a chance we might find and edge.

 Here are the distribution of probabilities: